pbrianmackey/NodeTemplate/Readme.md

-#io.js template for wiring up new projects
+#Nodejs or io.js template for wiring up new projects.
+This project includes just about everything you need to get going on a new project quickly.
+It is ready to go with MS-SQL server.

 ###Includes